c2lang/documentation/documentation/docs/language/basic_types.md

 ### c2 pseudo-module ###
 The c2compiler always has a pseudo module called __c2__.
-This module is used to store some language symbols like min/max values and things like build-time, etc.
+This module is used to store some language symbols such as min/max values and things like build time, etc.
 For each integer type there exists a min/max value:

 * __min_int8__, __max_int8__